Stijnbogaert/nvim-config/readme.md

 - [ ] lsp config (refactor out of lsp file)
 - [ ] function signature floats

+resolve the c-space conflict on blink or hover float

 ## List of plugins